What is an Eisteddfod?

 Details of who can enter and how to enter can be found on this website.

 Matt Kimpton was a prominent Cambridge storyteller and the first person to win the Suffolk Skald contest.
 Sadly he died in early September of 2012.
 Matt was a remarkable teller, full of energy, dodgy Scottish accents, able to conjure vivid images, and hold an audience spellbound.
 An avid Doctor Who fan, Matt had contributed towards anthologies and would no doubt have gone on to become a leading light in the manner of Mark Gatiss given more time.
-Out sympathies go to his partner and family.
-During the 2013 contest we will be taking donations on behalf of the Cystic Fibrosis Trust.
+Our sympathies go to his partner and family.
+The 2013 contest raised donations on behalf of the Cystic Fibrosis Trust, in memory of Matt.